American vs British English: What Actually Matters for Learners

-American and British English share almost identical grammar — the differences are mostly in spelling conventions and vocabulary, and the one thing that costs marks is mixing both systems in the same document.
+American and British English share almost identical grammar.
+The differences are mostly in spelling conventions and vocabulary, and the one thing that costs marks is mixing both systems in the same document.

 Imagine two accountants at the same firm, working in different offices, asked to record expenses using the same ledger template.
 Nobody told them which currency symbol to use.
 One writes "$" and one writes "£".
 Their numbers are correct.
 Their arithmetic is the same.
 The underlying system is identical.
 But if one of them accidentally copies the other's symbol halfway through a report, the finance department flags it as an error.